Five Areas to Focus on for Business Growth in 2022

 The equation is simple.
-Employees who are not well cared for will not feel the need to, or be able to, go above and beyond for your customers.
+Employees who are not well cared for will not be able to serve your customers well.

 To break it down a bit further, let’s take a look at a two-part episode in season 16 of the tv show, Top Chef, that exemplifies this perfectly.
 You can read a full breakdown of it here, but for the sake of time, we’ll extract the critical “spark notes” as they pertain to the importance of laying a strong foundation of leadership and guidance for your team.